vivocha/mongodoki/README.md

 `{hostDir: <abs_path>, containerDir: <abs_path>'}`

  when `volume` is specified it allows to bind a directory with path in `hostDir` in the local host machine to a container volume path specified by the `containerDir` property.
-All paths are *absolute*.
+All paths are *absolute* and `hostDir` directory must be included in *File Sharing* Docker Preferences.

 Specifying a `volume` binding allows to locally persist the database data in the host machine, preserving it between containers start/stop/create/destroy lifecycle.